usc-isi-i2/datamart-upload/datamart_web/system_introduction.md

 - The general augment cache.
 This is used for memorizing the augment results.The cache files are currently stored on `/data00/dsbox/datamart/memcache_storage/general_search_cache`.
 - The wikifier target cache.
 This is used for memorizing the corresponding wikifier.
 The cache files are currently stored on `/data00/dsbox/datamart/memcache_storage/wikifier_cache`.
 - The datasets cache.
 This is used for memorizing the metadata for the supplied data as if sent from NYU'S rest api service, metadata will not be sent (only a csv file will received).
 The cache files are currently stored on `/data00/dsbox/datamart/memcache_storage/datasets_cache`.

+#### Apache Tica service
+There is a apache tica service should be also running.
+This is used to parse files not in csv format.
+This can extract content information and some metadata information.
+Currently it is running at `dsbox02.isi.edu:9007`.
+To support running OCR on given files, additionaly service `tesseract` is also required to installed for Tica.
+The corresponding docker build file is stored at `datamart-upload/config/Dockerfile-tika`.
+The official docker DO NOT support OCR.
+To run the docker, run with command after docker was built as: `docker run --name datamart-upload_tika -d -p 9007:9998 tika_with_ocr`